Manit098/Europa/README.md

 ## Windows
 Download Our .exe File And Run
 ## Linux
-Run Install.sh
+Git clone
+python europa.py

 ## Linux EuropaOpen
-EuropaOpen Is A Open Source AI For Linux
+Europa Is A Open Source AI For Linux
+But Read License

 ## About Us
 **Website** https://waycode.vercel.app/